 5.7.1.3.2 DIFS

-The DIFS shall be used by PSs operating under p-EIED to transmit data frames (MPDUs) and management frames (MMPDUs).
+The DIFS shall be used by PDs operating under p-EIED to transmit data frames (MPDUs) and management frames (MMPDUs).
 A PD using p-EIED shall be allowed to contend to transmit if its CS mechanism determines that the medium is idle for DIFS after a correctly received frame.

 5.7.1.3.3 EIFS